Law of Italy: Constitutional law

 Constitutional law is a body of law which defines the role, powers, and structure of different entities within a state, namely, the executive, the parliament or legislature, and the judiciary.
 The Constitution of the Italian Republic is composed of 139 articles (five of which were later abrogated) and arranged into three main parts: Principi Fondamentali, the Fundamental Principles (articles 1–12); Part I concerning the Diritti e Doveri dei Cittadini, or Rights and Duties of Citizens (articles 13–54); and Part II the Ordinamento della Repubblica, or Organisation of the Republic (articles 55–139); followed by 18 Disposizioni transitorie e finali, the Transitory and Final Provisions.

-It is important to note that the Constitution primarily contains general principles; it is not possible to apply them directly.
+The Constitution primarily contains general principles; it is not possible to apply them directly.
 As with many written constitutions, only few articles are considered to be self-executing.
 The majority require enabling legislation, referred to as accomplishment of constitution.
 This process has taken decades and some contend that, due to various political considerations, it is still not complete.